Babbitt (noun)

 Also: Babbittry (noun)

 Characterized by or given to drunken revelry; riotously drunken.
-(OD)
+(NOA)

 Especially of a party, involving a lot of drinking of alcohol, uncontrolled behavior, and possibly sexual activity.
 (CD)